rustyeddy/rustyeddy.com/content/about/_index.md

 I left Rockwell to join a short lived startup called Retix Systems where I lead a Q&A lab for routing protocols.
-From there I was offered a position at _Information Sciences Institute_ at _USC_ where I engaged in Multicast Routing research and developed of the earliest versions of the _PIM_ multicast routing protocol.
+From there I was offered a position at _Information Sciences Institute_ at _USC_ where I engaged in Multicast Routing research and developed one of the earliest versions of the _PIM_ multicast routing protocol.

 ## The Dotcom Craze and Cisco Systems

 That lead to a five year gig as a Technical Lead at _Cisco Systems_ on a brand new product called the _Core Routing System (CRS)_.
-At the time time the hardware was being whiteboarded and we wrote source code from scratch.
+At the time the hardware was being whiteboarded and we wrote source code from scratch.

 I had been involved in the original development of MSDP, PIM, IGMP,